The fees to attend week-long Boy Scout Resident Summer Camp in 2019 are as follows.

-Fees for extra Scouters are calculated at $15 per day/$90 per week.
+Fees for extra Scouters are calculated at $18 per day/$100 per week.
 Names of Scouters are not required until May 15.
 Two Scouters are free.
 Additional Scouters may be free according to the schedule below:

 |# of youth per program||# of free Scouters||all additional adults|

 These Scouts are always afforded the lowest possible camp fee rate.
-Because many troops don’t know what Webelos will be joing their troop until after the March 1 deposit date, a special registration category will be established for them.
-This will also include any boys who join the troop as new Scouts between March 2 and the beginning of the troop’s week at camp.
+Because many troops don’t know what Webelos will be joining their troop until after the March 7 deposit date, a special registration category will be established for them.
+This will also include any boys who join the troop as new Scouts between March 7 and the beginning of the troop’s week at camp.
 This registration will be available May 16.

 Registration for all Specialty Camp programs will be accomplished by the individual.
-These programs will include Trail to Eagle, NRA Shooting Sports, AdVenture Camp, Robotics & Technology, and various other daily or weekend programs.
+These programs will include Trail to Eagle and various other daily or weekend programs.